 Another well-known brand and my personal favorite, Elixir strings are an excellent choice regardless of style or genre.

 Elixir’s Nanoweb strings are another set that I would highly recommend to any guitarist that tends to jump between genres, like myself.
 They sound just as great with a lot of distortion as they do clean.

 The one thing that I will note is that they do tend to lose a noticeable amount of brightness quite quickly.
 This isn’t really an issue as the strings don’t become dull, but instead become a bit warmer.

 Since Strats are naturally a bit brighter than other guitars, warmer strings are great if you want to dial back on your guitar’s brightness.
 This warmer tone also means that they are a bit better suited for a vintage sound than something like the Ernie Ball Super Slinkies.

+This also makes them some of the best strings for Fender Stratocaster, since many people who own older Fender Strats tend to prefer a warmer, vintage tone.
 Even with this slightly warmer tone, I would still consider Elixirs more of a modern-sounding string.

 The fact that they are coated also scores them some extra points from me.
 This gives them a much smoother and more natural feel compared to other strings.